toolleeo/cli-apps/README.md

 * [vtm](https://github.com/netxs-group/vtm) - Virtual terminal multiplexer with window manager and session sharing.
 * [warp](https://github.com/spolu/warp) - Secure and simple terminal sharing.
 * [wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer implemented in Rust with tons of features.
+* [wterm](https://github.com/TornadoCookie/wterm) - A native Wayland terminal emulator based on an st fork using wld.
 * [Zellij](https://github.com/zellij-org/zellij) - A workspace aimed at developers, ops-oriented people and anyone who loves the terminal.
 At its core, it is a terminal multiplexer.

 ## <a name="text-processing"></a>Text processing